ngtcp2/ngtcp2/README.rst

 - libev
 - `nghttp3 <https://github.com/ngtcp2/nghttp3>`_ for HTTP/3

+In addition to the above the libraries, if C++ compiler/library does not support C++20 std::format, the following library is required:

+- libfmt-dev >= 8.1.1

 ngtcp2 crypto helper library, and client and server under examples directory require at least one of the following TLS backends: